zhangou888/OZweb/content/blog/2022-03-01-the-evolution-story-of-my-website/index.markdown

 # My website story

-If you are reading this blog, congratulations👏, you've already found my website.
-So, you don't need to continue reading this blog 😄.
+When you are reading this blog, Congratulations👏, you've already found my website.
+Technically, you don't need to keep reading this blog 😄 and this could save you 7 minutes.
+This blog records my website development story.

-Let me give you some back-scene stories of my website building history.
-I've always wanted to have my personal website so that I could have a place to chat and record my life.
+Before we start, let me give you some back-scene stories of my building-website history.
+Since I was a college student, I've always wanted to build up my personal website so that I have a place to chat and record my life.

-My first website was built back to my graduate school era (2011).
+My first website was built until my graduate school era (2011).
+My first website was simple and straightforward.
 It was completely built by `html` through **Dreamweaver**, with some `css` style helps from my friend.
-The website content is static and has no dynamic data exchanging feature at all.
-The site is simply a showcase to my studies and works.
-I hope maybe the recruiters and my future employers could know me more through my website.
-Luckily, this simple `html` website, to some extent, helped me land my **first job** in US.
+The website content is static and it has no dynamic data exchanging features at all.
+The site is purely a showcase to my studies and works.
+By the time when I built the website, I wish the job recruiters and my future employers could get to know me more through my website.
+Luckily, this simple `html` website, to some extent, **helped me** land my **first job** in US.

-Back to the old days, building a website required a huge amount of time to carve details in fonts, colors, and styles (e.g., `css`).
+Back in old days, building a website required a huge amount of time to carve details, like fonts, colors, and styles (e.g., `css`) set-up.
 Developers also need to tune in and monitor tons of `html` parameters.
-Building a website is an exhausting and time-consuming process.
-What's more, website maintainance makes the website-build job even harder.
-My first site was built and hosted on the school's platform.
+Building a website is an exhausting and time-consuming activity.
+What's more, website maintenance makes the website-building even harder.
+Back then, I didn't even know where I could find a platform to host my website.
+Therefore, my first site was built and hosted on the university's server.
 Unfortunately, soon after my graduation, it is expired and could never be retrieved.

-Many years later, I happened to learn `rmarkdown` and its R-package from 2019 RStudio conference.
-Later on, I found a new R package-`blogdown` developed by the same developer who developed `rmarkdown`.
-Being a long-time R-user, I surprisingly see it provides a tool for R-Users to build a website in R. **Amazing!!** Meanwhile, the connection between `git` and `RStudio` makes website building much easier and smoother.
+Many years later, I happened to learn `rmarkdown` and its R-package from the 2019 RStudio conference.
+Later that year, I found a new R package-`blogdown` developed by the same developer who developed `rmarkdown`.
+Being a long-time R-user, I surprisingly see it provides a tool for R-Users to build a website in R. **Amazing!!**

+Meanwhile, the connection between `git` and `RStudio` makes website building much easier and smoother.
 No `Dreamweaver` and `FTP` are needed.
 Just simply using [RStudio](www.rstudio.com) and [github](www.github.com), anyone can build his own site.

-When I saw it, I got excited.
-I immediately took in action.
-After many nights hard works and debugging, I finally built up my first `blogdown` website.The first version of my website was built through `blogdown` with easy theme-`hugo-lithium`.
+When I first touched this r-package, I was excited.
+An immediate action was taken by my.
+After many days and nights, hard works and debugging, I finally built up my first `blogdown` website.The first version of my website was built through `blogdown` with easy theme-`hugo-lithium`.

 The [site](https://ouzhang.netlify.app) adapted a simple theme directly from Yihui Xie's **Blogdown** book.